abshir24/Github-User-Adder/README.md

 2. Use your terminal to navigate to the project directory

-3. If pip is installed then pip install the following libraries from your command prompt: requests,xlrd
+3. If pip is installed then pip install the following libraries from your command prompt: requests,xlrd,colorama, termcolor, pyfiglet

 NOTE:If this is not working try using the sudo key word before the pip install statement.
 For example: "sudo pip install requests"